An AI-native development & operations leader.

 The model is redesigned around AI

-- →Agentic systems doing real production work
+- →Agentic systems doing real production work in each function

 - →Leverage you can see in cost, speed & quality